hiwa-house/teletraan/docs/projects/brew_checklist.md

 - [ ] Set RIMS recirculation pump flow, open MLT valve.
 - [ ] Rest mash for 5 minutes, then turn on pump and recirculate for 5 minutes (0.6 GPM).
 - [ ] Slowly increase recirculation to 2.0 GPM while turning on element PID, and set first mash step.
-- [ ] Mash per schedule, and record data in log.
+- [ ] Mash per schedule, and record data for each rest in log.
 - [ ] After first β rest, and measure/adjust mash pH.
 - [ ] At end of mash, turn off PID, turn off pump, and close MLT valve.